Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 Under the project root, we will have a single folder to contain all of our project classes, one class per `.py` file.
 We refer to this folder as the **package folder**.
 At the start of a project, when we don't have many class files, we might put them all directly in the package folder.
 But as the project becomes more complex, we can add subfolders to further group together related class files.

 There are also a number of special files that can be placed in the package folder.

 The most common of these is called the `__init__.py` file, which is discussed briefly in the Package Details section below.

 Projects with a clear starting point might include a `__main__.py` as a fairly standard place to put the application start up logic.
 Some projects may not need this file, and some might choose to put that logic somewhere else.

 Our package folder usually has the same name as the project, but it must follow some package naming rules (detailed below).

-The above example names this folder `project_package_name`.
+The above example names this folder `project_package_name` so that we can distinguish it from the project root, but there would be nothing preventing us from calling it `project_name` to match the project root name.
 It contains two class files, `example_class_a.py` and `example_class_b.py`, and both an `__init__.py` file and a `__main__.py`.

 ### Tests Live in a Test Folder